AirielShah/dsm1_wed_fri_Blog/posts/first-blog-post.md

 ---
-title: My Melbourne Journey Blog!
+title: My First Journey Blog!
 published_at: 2024-03-06T15:00:00.000Z
 snippet: This is an excerpt of my first blog post.
 ---